jishnukm9/rentomobile/README.md

 <b>Overview:</b>

   <b>Rentomobile</b> is a car booking platform designed to streamline the process of renting vehicles for users.
 Developed using React, this web application leverages cutting-edge technologies to deliver a user-friendly, efficient, car rental experience.
+UI inspiration for this project is got from Booking.com

 <b>Technologies Used:</b>